dennisje00/nl.action/README.md

 # Action

-This app supports wireless switches sold in various Action stores.
+Adds support for wireless switches sold in various Action stores.

-Drivers for Eurodomest, Impuls and SelectPlus are rewritten for better stability.
-Please remove and repair these devices again if you use any of these drivers.

 ##What's new

+####v2.2.0
+Added logging and error reporting.

 ####v2.1.4
 Fixed bug where bell animation would not stop when pairing the Selectplus doorbell